 Current League Action Priorities

-- Promoting Social and Economic Justice, including restoration of equity in Virginia Policing, Sentencing, and the Virginia Prison System
+- Promoting Social and Economic Justice, including restoration of equity in Virginia Policing, Sentencing, and the Virginia Prison System.
+Read more here about the League’s Justice Priorities for the Virginia General Assembly Special Session.

 - Redistricting constitutional amendment and enabling legislation